DataONEorg/bookkeeper/README.rst

 ==========================

 Bookkeeper is a RESTful service that is part of the DataONE_ Coordinating Node infrastructure.
-It is used to manage products, customers, orders, subscriptions, and quotas related to the DataONE Plus and Hosted Repositories services.
+It is used to manage products, customers, orders, memberships, and quotas related to the DataONE Plus and Hosted Repositories services.
 See the ``docs`` for more details.

 .. _DataONE: https://dataone.org/